-NEVER ATTEMPT TO WADE INTO A DRAINAGE AREA WITH OPEN INLETS OR PIPES IN AN ATTEMPT TO UNBLOCK THEM – CALL THE PUBLIC WORKS DEPARTMENT FOR HELP – (717) 293-1733.
+- NEVER ATTEMPT TO WADE INTO A DRAINAGE AREA WITH OPEN INLETS OR PIPES IN AN EFFORT TO UNBLOCK THEM – CALL THE PUBLIC WORKS DEPARTMENT FOR HELP – (717) 293-1733.

 - Avoid using pesticides and fertilizer near the systems entry points or where runoff is likely

 - Limit the amount of pesticides and fertilizers used

 - Repair any oil and hydraulic leaks in automobiles, trucks, and equipment